jinjac22/ai-for-social-good-updates/README.md

 ### Open-Source Release:
 Share on GitHub for mentorship.
 Train students in AI/ML via hands-on Git workflows.
 ### Research Collaboration:
-Partner with high school teams and clinicians for real-world testing and papers.
+Partner with my high schooler and local teams and clinicians for real-world testing and papers.
 ### Long-Term Vision:
 Fuel my Doctorate in AI-driven healthcare.